moritz-neesen/mcmicrogui-report/README.md

 ## 3. Results

 We developed MCMICRO-GUI as a tool consisting of two components.
-The first component is an interactive repo using JavaScript and html to visualize important aspects of an MCMICRO analysis.
+The first component is an interactive report using JavaScript and html to visualize important aspects of an MCMICRO analysis.
 This report is generated from data processed with MCMICRO by a command line application implemented in Python.

 <br/><br/>
 ![alt text](https://github.com/moritz-neesen/mcmicrogui-report/blob/main/UML.png)